poisonwine/Goal-Conditioned-Exploration/README.md

 ## Main Module

+### Arguements
+All parameters of different algorithms are in [arguements.py](./arguments.py), please check the parameters before running algorithms.

+Then you can run [train.py](./train.py) for training.

 ### Goal Teacher - Exploration Goal Selection
 Many algorithms set intrinsic goals to help robot to exploration in hard-exploraion environments.
 This module contains the goal selection algorithms.
 - Supported Algorithms